Hawaiian Pineapple Chicken Recipe

 - 2. In a small saucepan, combine the sugar, cornstarch, bouillon and ginger.
 Drain pineapple into a 2-cup measuring cup; set pineapple aside.
 Add enough cold water to juice to measure 1-1/4 cups.
 Stir in vinegar and soy sauce.
 Gradually whisk into sugar mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.

 Pour sauce over chicken; top with green pepper and reserved pineapple.
-Bake, uncovered, at 350° for 20-30 minutes or until a meat thermometer reads 170°.
+Bake, uncovered, at 350° for 20-30 minutes or until a thermometer reads 170°.
 Serve with rice.

 Freeze option: Cool chicken mixture.
 Freeze in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through slowly in a covered skillet until a thermometer inserted in chicken reads 165°, stirring occasionally.
 Yield: 6 servings.